JJD129/Getting-and-cleaning-data-course-project/codebook.md

 This is a list of variables taken from the features_info.txt and readme.txt

+# Identifiers
-subject - The ID of the test subject activity - The type of activity performed when the corresponding measurements were taken
+subject - The ID of the test subject

+activity - The type of activity performed when the corresponding measurements were

+taken

+t-Time

+f-Frequency

+XYZ - each 3-axial signal in the X, Y and Z directions

 # Activity Labels